Speech & Lang Pathologist

 - Assumes responsibility for ongoing continuing education and professional development.

 - Complies with Human Resource policies including, but not limited to, maintaining professional licensure in good standing, staying current for personnel file items (TB Test, CPR Certification, etc.), complying with State / Federal / Brookdale wage and hour law regulations, device management and Learning Management System (LMS) completion.

 This job description represents an overview of the responsibilities for the above referenced position.
 It is not intended to represent a comprehensive list of responsibilities.
 An associate should perform all duties as assigned by his/her supervisor.

 Education and Experience

-Master’s Degree in Speech Language Pathology from an accredited program required.
-Previous speech language pathology experience preferred; or equivalent combination of education and experience.
+Master’s or Doctorate Degree in Speech Language Pathology from an accredited program required.
+Previous speech language pathology experience preferred.

 Certifications, Licenses, and Other Special Requirements

 Current license to practice speech language pathology within the state.
 Certificate of Clinical Competency or eligibility for Clinical Fellowship Year.

 Uses limited independent judgment to make decisions based on precedents and established guidelines.
 Solves problems using standard procedures and precedents.
 Knows when to refer issues to supervisor and when to handle them personally.